-Lunch £2.50 per day (£12.50 per week) Reception, year 1 and year 2 children receive free school lunches.
+Lunch All primary school children now receive free school lunches.
 Fruit We encourage the children to eat fruit for a cost of £1.00 per week.
-The children get to choose a fruit from the fruit shop during the morning breaktime.
+The children get to choose a fruit from the fruit shop during the morning break-time.
 Year 3 children are responsible for the fruit shop, and for ordering and sharing the fruits.
+Milk All primary school children now receive free milk at school.
 Swimming The school organises ten swimming and physical education lessons each term for pupils at the Leisure Centre in Pwllheli.
-The school pays for these sessions but a contribution of £22 per term is requested to pay for a bus to take the children to the Centre.
-Milk Children under five years old and Foundation Phase children receive free milk.
-If children from Year 3 wish, they can buy milk at the school for the reasonable price of 10p per day.
-Year 3 milk payments are requested every half term.
+The school pays for these sessions but a contribution of £25 per term is requested to pay for a bus to take the children to the Centre.
 Water bottles We encourage the children to drink water on a regular basis.
 Every child will receive a reusable water bottle when they start in the Reception class.
 It is possible to buy additional bottles for £1.
 The bottle should be brought to school EVERY DAY and taken home to be washed.